Trade with the EU

 - For exporting goods, you will need, at the very least, to comply with EU product rules, obtain any necessary import or export licences, and apply for access to Customs Handling of Import and Export Freight (CHIEF).

 - You must also consider any other steps such as labelling your products, obtaining licences, and identifying an approved UK border inspection post.
 Find out about the local rules in your customer’s country for both goods and services.

 - For services, it is vital to consider your professional qualifications, licences and authorisations, as there is no mutual recognition of professional qualifications under the new Free Trade Agreement.

 - You will need to comply with UK accounting and reporting requirements from 2021.
 All companies must use ‘UK adopted IAS (International Accounting Standards) instead of ‘EU adopted IAS for financial years beginning after the 1 January 2021.
-Fortunately, both sets of standards will be the same on 1 January 2021 and have not changed.
+Fortunately, both sets of standards have not changed.
 They may do in future.

 - You should check for specific paperwork and other requirements when sending packages or parcels via a courier to your EU customers, suppliers or other EU based parties.

 Comply with the trade in goods and services provisions under the Free Trade Agreement

 - To ensure that you comply with the trade in goods and services provisions under the Free Trade Agreement, please familiarise yourself with Part Two, Heading One of the Agreement, Titles I, II and III.

 Tax and tariffs under the Free Trade Agreement